Militants release seven Egyptians kidnapped in Sinai

 Concerned about instability on its border, Israel has agreed to Egyptian requests to deploy more forces in Sinai since 2011.

-"Israel and Egypt coordinate as required in order to realize shared security interests, according to the peace treaty," senior Israeli Defense Ministry official Amos Gilad said on Israeli Army Radio on Wednesday.
+"Israel and Egypt coordinate as required in order to realize shared security interests, according to the peace treaty," senior Israeli Defence Ministry official Amos Gilad said on Israeli Army Radio on Wednesday.

 "Israel has not prevented any action by Egyptian army."